Wrexham: Visual arts

 Tŷ Pawb (formerly Oriel Wrecsam and the People's Market) is Wrexham's largest facility for visual arts and exhibitions, and offers other resources including an indoor market, food court and performance spaces.
 Tŷ Pawb is Welsh for "Everybody's House" and the name was selected by public vote in 2017.
 Tŷ Pawb was the lead organisation for Wales in the Venice Biennale 2019.

-Other galleries in Wrexham include Undegun Arts Space on Regent Street and The Wrexham Independent Gallery (TWIG) on Lord Street.

-Wrexham's School of Creative Arts (part of Wrexham Glyndŵr University and formally known as North Wales School of Art and Design or NWSAD) is based on Regent Street.
+Wrexham's School of Creative Arts (part of Wrexham University and formerly known as North Wales School of Art and Design or NWSAD) is based on Regent Street.

 Music

 Live music venues have developed around the core of the city.
 Further out of the centre other venues provide live music shows.
 The scene is dominated by local bands, however, mainstream musicians have attended local venues including the Racecourse Ground.

+William Aston Hall is the city's largest theatre and concert venue, accommodating up to 1,200 people.
+It hosts a programme of music and comedy events and is home to the Wrexham Symphony Orchestra.
+Acts who have performed there include the bands Super Furry Animals, Feeder, The Sweet and The Royston Club, as well as comedians Sarah Millican, Katherine Ryan and Jimmy Carr.
+Named after a businessman and local politician, the venue is located on the Wrexham University campus and operated by Theatr Clwyd.

 Central Station opened in 1999, the venue had a capacity of approximately 650, attracting a number of international acts.
 Shortly after its rebrand to Live Rooms Wrexham, it was found to be under financial pressures and closed on 9 February 2019, the year that marked its 20th anniversary.
 The venue re-opened in 2022 as The Rockin' Chair with local band The Royston Club as the opening act.

-William Aston Hall at Wrexham University is a 900-seat venue designed to accommodate a range of events from conferences and exhibitions to theatrical performances, comedy shows and pop/rock concerts.
-Acts who have performed there include Super Furry Animals, Feeder, Love, Ray Davies, Freddie Starr and Sweet.
-The Wrexham Symphony Orchestra has been the orchestra in residence at William Aston Hall since 2004.

 The first known concert to be held at the Racecourse Ground was in the 1970s with live performances from KC and the Sunshine Band, Mac and Katie Kissoon and Junior Walker.
 In 2016 the Racecourse Ground re-introduced live music to its summer schedule, the Welsh band Stereophonics were the first musicians to play a live show since the festival with Motörhead in 1982.
 After the success of Stereophonics with special guests Catfish and the Bottlemen came 2017 with live music from UB 40 and Olly Murs.
 In June 2018 the Stereophonics returned to the Racecourse Ground alongside special guest Jake Bugg.
 In May 2023, Kings of Leon headlined shows at the Racecourse Ground.

 FOCUS Wales is a festival that began in 2010 to showcase musicians from Wales and around the world using venues across the city.
 FOCUS Wales includes interactive sessions and celebrates the arts of the region and beyond.